Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 What Is an Impaction?

 An impaction is a condition in which the digestive tract is blocked by a solid or a semi-solid mass.
 If it is not treated, it can become fatal, which is why it's important to understand proper husbandry protocols in order to determine when you should take your reptile in to be seen by a veterinarian.

 Impactions can be caused by various sources, the most common of which is housing your reptile on loose substrates.
 Some additional hazards are listed below as well.

-- Loose substrates: Loose substrates can become accidentally ingested, especially by juveniles and babies.
+- Loose substrates: Loose substrates can become ingested accidentally, especially by juveniles and babies.
 They are the most common cause of impactions in reptiles.

 - Large feeders: Feeding reptiles food that is either too large or inappropriate can cause this condition.
 You should never feed insects that are larger than the width of a reptile's head (excluding snakes, in which case the rule of thumb for feeding is that the feeder rodent be no larger than the largest part of the snake).
 Feeders that are too large can get stuck in the digestive tract, causing a blockage.

-- Hard-shelled feeders: Feeder insects that have a hard outer shell can also cause an impaction.
-You should only feed these types of feeders to larger reptiles, never babies or juveniles.
+- Hard-shelled feeders: Feeder insects that have a hard outer shell can also cause impactions.
+You should only feed these types of feeders to larger reptiles—never babies or juveniles.